lintool/Mr.LDA/README.md

 Mr. LDA takes raw text file as input, every row in the text file represents a stand-alone document.
 Document title and content are separated by a *tab* ('\t'), and words in the content are separated by a *space* (' ').
 The raw input text file should look like this:

 	'Big Bang Theory' Brings Stephen Hawking on as Guest Star	'The Big Bang Theory' is getting a visit from Stephen Hawking.
 The renowned theoretical physicist will guest-star on the April 5 episode of the CBS comedy, the network said Monday.
 In the cameo, Hawking visits uber-geek Sheldon Cooper (Jim Parsons) at work 'to share his beautiful mind with his most ardent admirer,' according to CBS.
 Executive producer Bill Prady said that having Hawking on the show had long been a goal, though it seemed unattainable.
-When people would ask us who a Ôdream guest star' for the show would be, we would always joke and say Stephen Hawking Ð knowing that it was a long shot of astronomical proportions,Ó Prady said. ÒIn fact, we're not exactly sure how we got him.
-It's the kind of mystery that could only be understood by, say, a Stephen Hawking.Ó Hawking, known for his book A Brief History of Time, has appeared on television comedies before, albeit in voice work.
+When people would ask us who a ï¿½dream guest star' for the show would be, we would always joke and say Stephen Hawking ï¿½ knowing that it was a long shot of astronomical proportions,ï¿½ Prady said. ï¿½In fact, we're not exactly sure how we got him.
+It's the kind of mystery that could only be understood by, say, a Stephen Hawking.ï¿½ Hawking, known for his book A Brief History of Time, has appeared on television comedies before, albeit in voice work.
 Hawking has done a guest spot on 'Futurama' and appeared as himself on several episodes of 'The Simpsons.'
 	The World's Best Gourmet Pizza: 'Tropical Pie' Wins Highest Honor	To make the world's best pizza you'll need dough, mozzarella cheese and some top shelf tequila.
 On Thursday, top pizza-makers from around the globe competed for the title of 'World's Best Pizza' at the International Pizza Expo in Las Vegas.
 At stake was $10,000 and the highest honor in the industry.
 This year's big winner was anything but traditional.
 The 'Tropical Pie' - a blend melted asiago and mozzarella cheese, topped with shrimps, thinly sliced and twisted limes, a fresh mango salsa, all resting on a rich pineapple cream sauce infused with Patron.
 The recipe, devised by mad pizza scientist Andrew Scudera of Goodfella's Brick Oven Pizza in Staten Island, was months in the making.ame up with idea to use tequila, but it was a collaboration,' Andrew tells Shine.
 'Everyone here at the restaurant dived in and gave their input, helping to perfect the recipe by the time we brought it to the show.'
 The competition in Vegas was steep-particularly in the 'gourmet' category, where the Tropical Pie was entered.
 	...